uwsampa/accept/docs/tutorial.md

     APP_MK := ../app.mk
     include $(APP_MK)

-For simple programs, this is all you need; if you need more options (like specifying the source files to compile or the arguments to use during execution), see [the Makefile section of the tool documentation](cli.md#Makefile).
+For simple programs, this is all you need; if you need more options (like specifying the source files to compile or the arguments to use during execution), see [the Makefile section of the tool documentation][makefile].

+[makefile]: cli.md#makefile

 ## Try Building